GHK15/liri-node-app/README.md

 # Liri Node App

 LIRI (Language Interpretation and Recognition Interface) is a command line node app that takes in parameters and gives back data.
 Using LIRI, users can quickly search for and obtain information on their favorite movies, songs, or upcoming concerts.
+LIRI also has the ability to read and write files, reading arguments from one text file and logging data in another.

 ## Getting Started